 By Terry Brock

-Copyright © 2009, Terry Brock and Achievement Systems, Inc. Terry Brock is an international marketing coach and professional speaker who helps businesses generate profitable results.
+Terry Brock is an international marketing coach and professional speaker who helps businesses market more effectively, leveraging technology.
+He shows busy professionals how to squeeze more out of their days using time-honored rules and practical technology tools.
 He can be reached at 407-363-0505, by e-mail at firstname.lastname@example.org or through his website at www.terrybrock.com.